 Prior to shopping, make a checklist of things you need so you won't miss anything or purchase unnecessary items.
 Print off this checklist with recommendations for aquarium gift giving; it has everything you'll need on one list.

 Should you select glass or acrylic?
-Each has its own pros and cons.
-Although I personally prefer glass aquariums, acrylic has many advantages for children.
-It does not chip or break, weighs less than glass, and doesn't distort the view as glass can.
+Acrylic has many advantages for children, since it does not chip or break, weighs less than glass, and doesn't distort the view as glass can.
 That's important, as children will spend a lot of time gazing at their tank from all angles.

 On the downside, acrylic scratches easily and it is more expensive than glass.
 If the price is not an issue, strongly consider an acrylic tank.
 You won't have to worry about the tank being broken by an errant baseball or other flying toy.